Qhax11/Shadow-Samurai-Showcase/README.md

 This system adds another layer of complexity by allowing the AI to dynamically choose its movement direction.
 The movement chain's direction (e.g., move left, move right, roll forward) is determined at runtime based on defined policies.
 This includes reacting to the player's last movement direction or randomizing its own movement for unpredictable behavior.

 ## **3. The Execution Layer**
 The most robust tactical decision is worthless if the system cannot translate it into precise, reliable physical action.
-This layer is responsible for taking the winning Movement Chain or Attack Ability selected by the Behavior Decision component and executing it flawlessly in the game world, leveraging the power and reliability of the Gameplay Ability System (GAS).
+This layer is responsible for taking the winning `Movement Chain` or `Attack Ability` selected by the `Behavior Decision Component` and executing it flawlessly in the game world, leveraging the power and reliability of the` Gameplay Ability System (GAS`).

 #### **3.1 Movement System**
-The UAC_EnemyMovementManager component acts as the dedicated execution orchestrator for all AI movement.
-Its singular purpose is to take the high-level, scored movement decision from the BehaviorDecisionComponent and translate it into a sequence of low-level, executable GAS Abilities.
+The `UAC_EnemyMovementManager` component acts as the dedicated execution orchestrator for all AI movement.
+Its singular purpose is to take the high-level, scored movement decision from the `BehaviorDecisionComponent` and translate it into a sequence of low-level, executable GAS Abilities.
 This clean separation of concerns ensures that the movement logic remains tightly coupled with the core Ability System, guaranteeing reliability, replication, and precise control over movement effects.

 Movement Chain Philosophy
-The core of the system is the Movement Chain.
-Unlike traditional approaches that execute one movement action at a time, this system uses the FMovementChainTracker struct to manage an ordered sequence of FMovementAbilityData entries.
-This allows the AI to perform complex, multi-step maneuvers (like a dash followed by a strafe, followed by a final jump) as a single, atomic tactical action, rather than relying on multiple state transitions.
+The core of the system is the `Movement Chain`.
+Unlike traditional approaches that execute one movement action at a time, this system uses the `FMovementChainTracker` struct to manage an ordered sequence of `FMovementAbilityData` entries.
+This allows the AI to perform complex, multi-step maneuvers (like a dash followed by a `strafe`, followed by a `final jump`) as a single, atomic tactical action, rather than relying on multiple state transitions.

 Key Execution Logic
-- StartMovementChain: This is the primary entry point, called by the Movement State after the Behavior Decision component has selected the best chain based on the chosen attack.
+- StartMovementChain: This is the primary entry point, called by the `Movement State` after the `Behavior Decision Component` has selected the best chain based on the chosen attack.

-It first queries the BehaviorDecisionComp to receive the final, scored array of FMovementAbilityData.
+It first queries the BehaviorDecisionComp to receive the final, scored array of `FMovementAbilityData`.

-It initializes the MovementChainTracker with this array and calls TryExecuteNextMovementAbilityInChain().
+It initializes the MovementChainTracker with this array and calls `TryExecuteNextMovementAbilityInChain()`.

 - TryExecuteNextMovementAbilityInChain: This function iterates through the active chain.
 If the chain is finished, it calls StopMovementAbilities() and broadcasts the OnMovementChainEnded delegate, signaling the Movement State that the tactical goal is complete and a new decision is required.

-If a movement ability exists in the chain, it calls TryActivateMovementAbilityWithEventData().
+If a movement ability exists in the chain, it calls `TryActivateMovementAbilityWithEventData()`.

-- GAS Activation and Event Data: The system leverages FGameplayEventData to pass contextual information (like the direction tag resolved by the Decision Service) directly to the GAS ability.
+- GAS Activation and Event Data: The system leverages `FGameplayEventData` to pass contextual information (like the direction tag resolved by the Decision Service) directly to the `GAS ability`.
 This ensures the ability executes exactly as intended by the decision-making layer.

-Upon successful activation, it dynamically binds OnMovementAbilityEnded() to the ability's delegate, establishing the crucial event-driven link required for sequence execution.
+Upon successful activation, it dynamically binds `OnMovementAbilityEnded()` to the ability's delegate, establishing the crucial event-driven link required for sequence execution.

-- Event-Driven Advancement: The OnMovementAbilityEnded() function is the heart of the sequence control.
+- Event-Driven Advancement: The `OnMovementAbilityEnded()` function is the heart of the sequence control.
 When a movement ability completes (or is canceled):

-If the ability was canceled, the entire chain is terminated immediately via StopMovementAbilities(), prioritizing immediate responsiveness to interruption.
+If the ability was canceled, the entire chain is terminated immediately via `StopMovementAbilities()`, prioritizing immediate responsiveness to interruption.

-If the ability completed successfully, the tracker advances its index (MovementChainTracker.Advance()) and calls TryExecuteNextMovementAbilityInChain() to initiate the next ability in the sequence.
+If the ability completed successfully, the tracker advances its index (MovementChainTracker.Advance()) and calls `TryExecuteNextMovementAbilityInChain()` to initiate the next ability in the sequence.

-- Cancellation and Cleanup: The StopMovementAbilities() and CancelMovementAbilities() functions provide robust control.
-CancelMovementAbilities() specifically targets abilities with the TAG_Gameplay_Ability_Movement tag, ensuring that only movement abilities are interrupted without affecting potential concurrent abilities (e.g., Passive Effects).
+- Cancellation and Cleanup: The `StopMovementAbilities()` and `CancelMovementAbilities()` functions provide robust control. `CancelMovementAbilities()` specifically targets abilities with the `TAG_Gameplay_Ability_Movement` tag, ensuring that only movement abilities are interrupted without affecting potential concurrent abilities (e.g., Passive Effects).
 This ensures reliable and instantaneous stop commands when a transition to the Attack State or InComingAttack State is necessary.

 ### **3.2 Movement Abilities**
-The Movement Chain philosophy is only made possible by the robust, centralized logic contained within the UGA_EnemyMovementBase class.
-This class is the foundational GAS Ability from which all specific AI movements (chasing, strafing, etc.) inherit.
+The `Movement Chain` philosophy is only made possible by the robust, centralized logic contained within the `UGA_EnemyMovementBase` class.
+This class is the foundational `GAS Ability` from which all specific AI movements (chasing, strafing, etc.) inherit.
 It defines the core execution lifecycle and the necessary integration points with the AI Controller and Navigation System.

 #### **3.2.1 Movement Base**
-This class functions as the contract for all executable movement, ensuring that every movement ability is inherently synchronized, cancellable, and integrates seamlessly with the movement chain logic managed by the UAC_EnemyMovementManager.
+This class functions as the contract for all executable movement, ensuring that every movement ability is inherently synchronized, cancellable, and integrates seamlessly with the movement chain logic managed by the `UAC_EnemyMovementManager`.

 Core Execution and Integration
-The UGA_EnemyMovementBase is an InstancedPerActor ability tagged with TAG_Gameplay_Ability_Movement, guaranteeing strict control over its execution.
+The `UGA_EnemyMovementBase` is an `InstancedPerActor` ability tagged with `TAG_Gameplay_Ability_Movement`, guaranteeing strict control over its execution.

-- Ability Activation: Upon ActivateAbility, the ability first validates its core dependencies (EnemyCharacter, EnemyController, EnemyMovementComp).
-Crucially, it sets the enemy's MaxWalkSpeed using the configurable MovementSpeed property.
+- Ability Activation: Upon ActivateAbility, the ability first validates its core dependencies (`EnemyCharacter`, `EnemyController`, `EnemyMovementComp`).
+Crucially, it sets the enemy's `MaxWalkSpeed` using the configurable `MovementSpeed` property.
 This allows designers to assign distinct, custom movement speeds to specific abilities (e.g., a "fast dash" ability vs. a "slow strafe" ability).

-- Move Request: The primary execution logic resides in RequestMoveToLocation and RequestMoveToTarget.
-These functions are responsible for packaging the movement goal—either a static world location or the player actor—into an FAIMoveRequest.
+- Move Request: The primary execution logic resides in `RequestMoveToLocation` and `RequestMoveToTarget`.
+These functions are responsible for packaging the movement goal—either a static world location or the player actor—into an `FAIMoveRequest`.

-The movement request uses configurable parameters like AcceptanceRadius for pathfinding and sets SetAllowPartialPath(true) to maximize the AI's adaptability in dynamic environments.
+The movement request uses configurable parameters like `AcceptanceRadius` for pathfinding and sets `SetAllowPartialPath(true)` to maximize the AI's adaptability in dynamic environments.

-Path failure is handled immediately; if the MoveTo request fails, the ability is ended with cancellation, preventing the chain from stalling.
+Path failure is handled immediately; if the `MoveTo` request fails, the ability is ended with cancellation, preventing the chain from stalling.

-- Event-Driven Completion: Unlike tick-based movement, the ability relies entirely on the OnRequestFinished delegate of the PathFollowingComponent to know when the move is complete.
+- Event-Driven Completion: Unlike tick-based movement, the ability relies entirely on the `OnRequestFinished` delegate of the `PathFollowingComponent` to know when the move is complete.

 The OnMoveCompleted callback processes the result.
 If the move was successful, it calls EndAbility(..., bWasCancelled=false), signaling a clean transition to the next ability in the chain.
 If the move failed or was aborted, it calls EndAbility(..., bWasCancelled=true), triggering an immediate termination of the entire movement chain.